aserto-dev/ruby-grpc-authz/README.md

     - go >= 1.17 to generate Ruby code
     - Ruby >= 2.7.0 to run the code

-To generate Ruby code for the gRPC client, run `mage generate`.
+After checking out the repo, run `mage generate` to generate Ruby code.

-After checking out the repo, run `bin/setup` to install dependencies.
+ Run `bundle install` to install dependencies.
 Then, run `bundle exec rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/aserto-dev/aserto-grpc-authz.
+Bug reports and pull requests are welcome on GitHub at https://github.com/aserto-dev/ruby-grpc-authz.
 This project is intended to be a safe, welcoming space for collaboration.

 ## License